mirzaafzal/cakephp-google-map-v3-helper/README.markdown

 Introduction
 ------------
-This is a helper that is made upon google maps api version >= 3.0 and this depends on use of JQuery
+This is a helper that is made upon google maps api version >= 3.0 and this depends on use of jQuery

 Dependency
 -----------